jmilosh/jmilosh.github.io/_posts/2013-12-06-pykl-studios.markdown

 [![pykl.com]({{ "/images/pykl.png" | prepend: site.baseurl | prepend: site.url }})](http://pykl.com)

 The [Pykl Studios](http://pykl.com) website was a collaboration.
 We built the site in AngularJS with jQuery effects.
-I participated in all aspects of the project and wrote all of the Protractor end-to-end tests.
+I participated in all aspects of the project and wrote all of the Protractor E2E tests.